projectcalico/calico/security/tutorials/app-layer-policy/enforce-policy-istio.md

 #### Single-factor authentication

 The possession of a key and certificate pair is a very strong assertion that a connection is authentic because it is based on cryptographic proofs that are believed to be nearly impossible to forge.
 When we authenticate connections this way we can say with extremely high confidence that the party on the other end is in possession of the corresponding key.
 However, this is only a proxy for what we actually want to be confident of: that the party on the other end really is the authorized workload we want to communicate with.
 Keeping the private key a secret is vital to this confidence, and occasionally attackers can find ways to trick applications into giving up secrets they should not.
-For example, the [Heartbleed] vulnerability in OpenSSL allowed attackers to trick an affected application into reading out portions of its memory, compromising private keys.
+For example, the {% include open-new-window.html text='Heartbleed'
+url='http://heartbleed.com' %} vulnerability in OpenSSL allowed attackers to trick an affected application into reading out portions of its memory, compromising private keys.

 Let's simulate an attacker who has stolen the private keys of another pod.
 Since the keys are stored as Kubernetes secrets, we won't exploit a vulnerability in a service, but instead just mount